 Make Sure That The Tent Is Well Insulated

-Insulating a tent is the only way to make sure that the shelter will be warm.
+Insulating a tent with a stove jack is the only way to make sure that the shelter will be warm.
 For this reason, when picking the canvas for your trip, go for a right-sized and weather-appropriate tent.
 When you go right on these two key areas when choosing a tent, you do not struggle with cold nights.
 If you are going camping during the cold months, make sure to carry a well-insulated tent that will preserve heat and help you keep warm.
 Additionally, if trying to stay warm, avoid bringing a tent that is too big for you.
 If there is a space in the tent, cold air will likely occupy the space.
 In case you already have a tent that is too big, ask somebody to share the area with you or fill the space with as much gear as possible.
 Furthermore, you could also consider tent heaters.

 Ensure You Are Eating The Right Food